IERoboticsClub/workshops/ai-chatbot-assistant/README.md

 ```bash
 docker run -d --name redis-stack-server -p 6379:6379 redis/redis-stack-server:latest
 ```
-3. Add a Redis Database connection to the Redis server through the GUI
+3. Add a Redis Database connection to the Redis server through the GUI.
+Click on "+ add database" and make sure that the database alias is set to the following:

 ```
 Database Alias: 127.0.0.1:6379
 ```

 <br>